API keys let you authenticate programmatic requests to the DocPipe API, such as triggering pipelines via the webhook trigger.

 - Go to Settings → API keys

-- Click Create API key
+- Click New API Key

 - Enter a descriptive name (for example, “Production integration”)

-- Optionally set an expiration date — the key will automatically stop working after this date.
+- Optionally set an expiration date.
+The key will automatically stop working after this date.
 If left blank, the key does not expire

 - Click Create